Canadians stranded in U.K. feel abandoned by federal government | CBC News

 In a statement to CBC News, it said it is aware of Canadians abroad seeking to return to Canada.

-The government of Canada has advised against non-essential travel outside of Canada since March 13, 2020.
+The federal government has advised against non-essential travel outside of Canada since March 13, 2020.

 But Global Affairs Canada says it continues to monitor the situation closely.

-"The Canadian consulate basically told me I'm on my own," said Durhan.
+"The Canadian consulate basically told me I'm on my own," Durhan said.
 "The Canadian government is leaving its own citizens completely stranded."

 Comments